What Does an IUD Cost, and When Is It Free?

 You can lower the cost of an IUD if you don't have insurance.

-- Visit a low-cost clinic: Free, low-cost or sliding-scale birth control is available at many medical facilities including Planned Parenthood, local health departments, college health centers and charitable clinics, which can be found through a clinic locator tool.
+• Visit a low-cost clinic: You can get free, low-cost or sliding-scale birth control at places like Planned Parenthood, local health departments, college health centers and charitable clinics.
+You can find local medical resources through a clinic locator tool.

 Many IUD manufacturers also offer discounts on their devices.
 So if you can afford the medical care and need help paying for the device, a manufacturer program can help.